cinghie/yii2-articles/README.md

 | publisher |    no  |    no   |    no  |    no  |  yes  |  yes |
 |   author  |    no  |    no   |    no  |    no  |  yes  |  yes |

+### Users Types

-The migrations add to the database three types of users:
+The migrations add to the database 4 types of users:

 <ol>
   <li>Admin: